Eugene McCown

-Eugene McCown or MacCown (July 27, 1898 – April 23, 1966) was an American pianist, painter of the Ecole de Paris and writer, also remembered for being part of the chic bohemian set of Paris in the roaring twenties.
+Eugene McCown (also known as Eugene Mac Cown) (July 27, 1898 – April 23, 1966) was an American pianist, painter of the École de Paris, and writer.
+He was mainly notable for his participation in the chic bohemian set of Paris in the Roaring Twenties.

 Early life

-William Eugene McCown was born in El Dorado Springs (Mo, Cedar county), the son of William Henry McCown (1870-1961) and Inez Boyer (1877-1909).
-In 1900, the family settled in Deepwater (Henry County) where McCown's father ran a prominent hardware store.
+William Eugene McCown was born in El Dorado Springs.
+He was the son of William Henry McCown and Inez Boyer.
+In 1900, the family settled in Deepwater, where McCown's father ran a prominent hardware store.
 After his mother's death, he moved with his sister Laurayne to his maternal uncle's in Kansas City, where he would be given a formal education.
 He was taught how to sketch and play the piano with great success.
 At the Central High school of Kansas City, he met Virgil Thomson (the future composer and critic) who was to become a life-long friend.
 When he had completed two years of journalism at the University of Missouri, McCown went to New York to paint at the Art Students League and at Woodstock, where he studied with Andrew Dasburg and Eugene Speicher.
 For six months, in 1920, he traveled through the West Indies as a painter.
-In May 1920, his first productions (landscapes and portraits) were exhibited Caracas.
+In May 1920, his first productions (landscapes and portraits) were exhibited in Caracas.
 On his return to New York, McCown mingled in the local artistic circles.
-His fearless temper and homosexuality as well as the rise of puritanism and Prohibition may explain why McCown worked his way to France on a freighter in 1921.